-Ryman Evelyn Page provides an environment that supports resident rights and reflects culturally safe care.
-There is a Māori health plan in place.
-The service is working towards partnering with Pacific communities to encourage connectiveness.
+Ryman Frances Hodgkins provides an environment that supports resident rights and reflects culturally safe care.
+There is a Māori and a Pacific health plan in place.
 Residents are involved in providing input into their care planning in a manner that considers their dignity, privacy, choices, and independence.
 Staff receive training on Māori health, cultural safety, and awareness at orientation.